B.A. ORMS

 How to Apply

-Please submit your name on the waitlist and we will notify you when the application is available.
-To sign up for the waitlist, please follow the directions below.
-The online application will open before the start of a new semester.
+Please submit your name on the mailing list and we will notify you when the application is available.
+To sign up for the mailing list, please follow the directions below.
+The online application will open at the end of each semester.
 Until then the application will be closed.

 1. Login to your berkeley.edu google account